Turco-Albanian

-Turco-Albanian (Τουρκαλβανοί, Tourkalvanoi) is an ethnographic, religious, and derogatory term used by Greeks for Muslim Albanians.
+Turco-Albanian (Τουρκαλβανοί, Tourk-alvanoi) is an ethnographic and religious term used by Greeks for Muslim Albanians.
 In a broader sense, the term included both Muslim Albanian and Turkish political and military elites of the Ottoman administration in the Balkans.
 The term is derived from an identification of Muslims with Ottomans and/or Turks because of the Ottoman Empire's administrative millet system of classifying peoples according to religion in which the Muslim millet played the leading role.
-From the mid-19th century, the term Turk and from the late 19th century onwards, the derivative term Turco-Albanian has been used as a pejorative term, phrase and or expression for Muslim Albanian individuals and communities.
-The term has also been noted to be unclear, ideologically and sentimentally charged.
+From the mid 19th century, the term Turk and from the late 19th century onwards, the derivative term Turco-Albanian has been used as a pejorative term, phrase and/or expression for Muslim Albanian individuals and communities.
+The term has also been noted to be unclear and ideologically and sentimentally charged.

 Albanians have expressed derision and disassociation toward the terms Turk and its derivative form Turco-Albanian regarding the usage of those terms in reference to them.

 Etymology and usage of the term

 The term Turco-Albanian is a compound made up of the words Turk and Albanian.
 The word Albanian is a term that has been used as an ethnonym.
 'Albanian' (Arnavud) was one of the few ethnic markers normally used, besides the regular religious labels, for the identification of people in official record of the Ottoman state.
 (Note: The ethnonym 'Albanian' (Arnavud) was used to denote "persons who spoke one of the dialects of Albanian, came from mountainous country in the western Balkans (referred to as 'Arnavudluk', and including not only the area now forming the state of Albania but also neighbouring parts of Greece, Macedonia, Kosovo, and Montenegro), organized society on the strength of blood ties (family, clan, tribe), engaged predominantly in a mix of settled agriculture and livestock herding, and were notable fighters — a group, in short, difficult to control".)
-Whereas the word Turk was viewed by non Muslim Balkan peoples as being synonymous with Muslim, despite the fact that Muslim Albanians did not speak Turkish or were not ethnic Turks.
+On the other hand, the word Turk was viewed by non-Muslim Balkan peoples as being synonymous with Muslim, despite the fact that Muslim Albanians did not speak Turkish or were not ethnic Turks.

 Apart from being associated with Muslim Albanians, in some specific works the term Turco-Albanian was used to mention the Labs (Liapides), a socio-cultural and dialectal Albanian subdivision, some of whom had converted to Islam during the Ottoman Empire era.

 In a broader sense the term Turkalvanoi "Turco-Albanians" was used to denote Ottoman military units and elites of both Turkish and Albanian ethnicity that represented the Ottoman administration of the Balkans.
 Within the Ottoman Empire, Muslim Albanians were closely part of the administrative structures of the state and considered one of its important peoples.